NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 necessary to run interactively, especially when developing, testing, modifying or debugging a code.

-Since all compute resources are managed and scheduled by Slurm, it is not possible to simply log into the system and immediately begin running parallel codes interactively.
+Since all compute resources are managed and scheduled by Slurm, you can't simply log into the system and immediately begin running parallel codes interactively.
 Rather, you must request the appropriate resources from Slurm and, if necessary, wait for them to become available.
 This is done through an "interactive batch" job.
 Interactive batch jobs are submitted with the :command:`salloc` command.
-Resources are requested via the same options that are passed via ``#SBATCH`` in a regular batch script (but without the ``#SBATCH`` prefix).
+You request resources using the same options that are passed via ``#SBATCH`` in a regular batch script (but without the ``#SBATCH`` prefix).
 For example, to request an interactive batch job with the same resources that the batch script above requests, you would use ``salloc -A ABC123 -J RunSim123 -t 1:00:00 -p batch -N 1024``.
-Note there is no option for an output file...you are running interactively, so standard output and standard error will be displayed to the terminal.
+Note there is no option for an output file if you are running interactively, so standard output and standard error will be displayed to the terminal.

 .. warning::

-    Indicating your shell in your :command:`salloc` command is NOT recommended (for example, ``salloc ... /bin/bash``).
-Doing so causes your compute job to start on a login node by default rather than automatically moving you to a compute node.
+    Indicating your shell in your :command:`salloc` command, for example ``salloc ... /bin/bash``, is NOT recommended.
+This will cause your compute job to start on a login node, rather than automatically moving you to a compute node.

 .. _common-slurm-options: